ekram-haque/ekram-haque/README.md

 ## 👨‍💻 About Me

-I am a passionate **Frontend Web Developer** with hands-on experience in modern web technologies.
+I am a frontend-focused full-stack developer with strong hands-on experience in React and modern JavaScript.
+I build clean, maintainable, and responsive user interfaces with a focus on performance and accessibility.

-I love building responsive, user-friendly, and scalable web applications.
-Currently, I am focusing on **React, Next.js, and backend fundamentals** to become a strong full-stack developer.
+Currently, I am expanding my skills in Next.js and backend development to deliver complete, scalable web applications end-to-end.

 - 📍 **Location:** Comilla, Bangladesh
 - 📧 **Email:** mdekram121em@gmail.com